TheodoreBFrazier/porsche911_dealership/README.md

 ## Key Funtionality

-This application includes the following features:
+This application includes the following features!